 Emphasis will be placed on leadership and activity.

 The nominee must be enrolled in the current spring semester and be enrolled full-time (minimum of 12 credit hours in both the fall and spring semesters of the academic year of nomination) to be eligible.
-Class standing is determined per University guidelines and is based on the student’s status at the beginning of fall semester of the current academic year.
+Class standing is determined per university guidelines and is based on the student’s status at the beginning of fall semester of the current academic year.

 FRESHMAN: Student with fewer than 30 credit hours